itsyaboii1337/Data_Science_Alliance/README.md

 # Achievements at milestone 2
 An overview of all the work that has been done at this point can be found in the notebook **Milestone2.ipynb**.
-Unfortunately, the interactive plots and maps cannot be rendered without the notebook showing.
-The maps are, however, visible in the HTML file DataExploration.html.

-In part 4, countries have been grouped together by hierarchial clustering.
-Unfortunately, the plots of these groupings do not show, for unknown reasons.
-This issue will be solved as soon as possible.

-In part 5, the data notebook could not be compiled due to technichal issues.
-The solution to these issues is known, but it cannot be done in time for deadline. (fixed now)

 # All achievements at milestone 3